xcart/xcart-docs/_pages/kb_en/modules/royal_mail_service.md

 **Save** the changes when you are done.

 {% note info %}
 Royal Mail Services doesn't have an API facilitating online shipping rates calculation.
-Hence the Royal Mail Services module can't be used for calculating online shipping rates at checkout, but only for shipping orders via the Royal Mail Services.
+Hence the Royal Mail Services addon cannot be used for calculating online shipping rates at checkout, but only for shipping orders via the Royal Mail Services.

 Please make sure you have {% link "offline shipping rates" ref_3TG6AuN0 %} configured in conjunction with the Royal Mail rates and relations you set up to offer shipping calculation at checkout to your customers.
 ![checkout.png]({{site.baseurl}}/attachments/ref_2gtSkN9y/checkout.png)
 {% endnote %}

-## Shipping orders via Royal Mail Services
+## Shipping Orders via Royal Mail Services

 RM shipment for an order is created automatically on the Royal Mail server when the order gets a {% link "PAID payment or a PROCESSING fulfilment statuses" ref_DkbTi1qJ %}.
 If the order status is changed back to NEW the existing RM shipment is cancelled automatically as well.